Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Conclusion

+\emph{Locality of dynamics} of the emergent fields originates as follows.
+Their dynamics is a manifestation of local supersymmetry transformations, inherent to their current-time wave function (\sct{sec_why_the}).
+Basis generators for the graded Lie group of the symmetry, i.e., basis vectors of its algebra, can be labeled by continuous spatial coordinates~$\xv$.
+A step of evolution transformation for the fields equals a sequence of inherent symmetry transformations of the wave function.
+They are all local.
+The dynamics is thus necessarily local.

-Various alternative formulations of quantum mechanics (for example, nine is identified in Ref.\ct{nine_formulations_of_QM}) lead to macroscopic predictions most of which are indistinguishable for the existing experiments.
-Nevertheless, many of these formulations are {\em not mutually equivalent\/}.
+Alternative formulations of quantum mechanics---for example, nine are described in\ct{nine_formulations_of_QM}---are indistinguishable for most of their testable predictions.
+Yet many of the formulations are {\em not mutually equivalent\/}.
 They suggest different objective, observer-independent organization of nature.
-Moreover, they lead to different predictions for some experiments that have not been performed but may be contemplated in principle.
+They differ in their predictions for certain experiments that may be contemplated in principle.

-The described emergent quantum evolution is necessarily Everettian.
-It branches into multiple coexistent non-communicating macroscopic worlds.
-However, for a finite underlying structure, the number of the objectively existing Everett branches, while possibly huge, is finite.
-As a result, the probability of a specific macroscopic outcome is well defined.
-Importantly, the branches whose norm diminishes below a fixed positive limit cease to exist as objective entities.
-Therefore, some outcomes that would be possible in the axiomatic quantum mechanics due to an unlikely but allowed quantum fluctuation do not materialize as physical reality.
+Due to discreteness of the fundamental distribution~$\dist(Q)$, the number of the objectively existing decoherent branches of an emergent wave function is finite, although possibly huge.
+Hence the probabilities for the macroscopic outcomes of a quantum process are well-defined.
+Importantly, the branches whose norm diminishes below a fixed positive threshold cease to exist.
+Therefore, some outcomes that would be permitted by the standard axiomatic quantum mechanics as an unlikely but allowed quantum fluctuation \emph{do not materialize} as physical reality.

-The considered quantum states of evolving fields with gauge and gravitational interaction essentially are certain “patterns” in the arbitrary static arrangement of information.
-We may consider, for example, the information contained in a pile of sand grains or in bits recorded to a CD.
-Our results demonstrate that knowing the mathematical form of the physical laws\ct{Tegmark_mathematical_universe} is insufficient for predicting some physical outcomes.
-The latter also depend on the material representation of this mathematics.
-Our physical world can be represented simultaneously by all the possible basic carriers of information.
+The \emph{Born rule} of quantum mechanics arises dynamically for \emph{typical} emergent states with \emph{extended regular past}.
+Among such states, the probability for an observer to follow a given branch is proportional to the square of the branch's norm (\scts{sec_structure} and~\ref{sec_probabilities}).
+The relevant norm and related Hermitian product are identified in \scts{sec_structure}--\ref{subsec_Hermitian_product}.

+The described fundamental picture of quantum evolution is thus a middle ground between the strict Everett's view, by which essentially all the futures compatible with the conservation laws are realized, and the quantum-mechanics interpretations that suggest a single branch of macroscopic evolution.
+In the presented picture, only a relatively narrow subset of the dynamically possible configurations and future outcomes is realized physically.
+On the other hand, branching into objectively existing alternate futures does occur (within limits).
+In particular, branching is essential for establishing the dynamical equilibrium that gives rise to the Born rule (\sct{sec_probabilities}).